daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 multi-channel interaction data (from other implicit data sources, e.g., time-on-page) in hopes of reducing sparsity.
-Even after applying user subsampling, authors of the noteworthy Neural Collaborative Filtering ([NCF]) paper reported a sparsity of $99.73\%$ on Pinterest data.
+Even after applying user subsampling, authors of the noteworthy Neural Collaborative Filtering ([NCF]) research reported a sparsity of $99.73\%$ on Pinterest data.

 > The original data is very large but highly sparse.
 For example, over 20% of users have only one pin, making it difficult